softwarefactory-project/sf-ops/backup/ansible/README.md

 In *groups_var/all.yaml* change the following var for:

-* bup_dir: The directory where diff backup is saved.
-It will take some disk space.
+* bup_dir: The base directory where the incremental backup is saved.
+  A bup directory named *year-month* is created under bup_dir.
 * run_sf_backup: Whether to run the sf_backup.yml playbool on the remote SF before fetching the backup data.
 * local_dir: Where to store the fetched data locally